 - Pretrial Advocacy

-Additionally, KU Law offers two intensive simulation courses that allow students to gain hands-on experience in trial advocacy.
-Veteran attorneys teach the Deposition Skills and Expert Witness workshops, providing invaluable guidance and feedback as students practice their skills with peers.
+Additionally, KU Law offers three intensive simulation courses that allow students to gain hands-on experience in trial advocacy.
+Veteran attorneys teach the Deposition Skills, Expert Witness and Jury Selection workshops, providing invaluable guidance and feedback as students practice their skills with peers.

 Deposition Skills Workshop